CDCgov/cfa_azure/README.md

 export LOG_LEVEL="info"
 export LOG_OUTPUT="stdout"
 ```

+**Using Various Credential Methods**
+When instantiating a AzureClient object, there is an option set the `credential_method` to use.
+Previously, only a service principal could be used.
+Now, there is an option to choose `identity`, `sp`, or `env`.
+Setting `identity` will use the managed identity associated with the VM where the code is running.
+Setting `sp` will use a service principal for the credential.
+Setting `env` will use environment variables to create the credential.
+When choosing `env`, the following environment variables will need to be set: "AZURE_TENANT_ID", "AZURE_CLIENT_ID", and "AZURE_CLIENT_SECRET".

+By default, the managed identity option will be used.
+In whichever credential method is used, a secret is pulled from the keyvault using the credential to create a secretclientcredential for interaction with various Azure services.

 **Persisting stdout and stderr to Blob Storage**
 In certain situations, it is beneficial to save the stdout and stderr from each task to Blob Storage (like when using autoscale pools).
 It is possible to persist these to Blob Storage by specifying the blob container name in the `save_logs_to_blob` parameter when using `client.add_job()`. *Note that the blob container specified must be mounted to the pool being used for the job.